Mudpuppy12/ares-renown-plugin/README.md

 * Webportal: Renown top ranking lists route.
 * Game client: renown/top command to view top ranking lists on game.
 * Regular cron job to post an announcement of the character who has earned the most renown in a specified time span.
-* 'renown' can be easily changed into another expression (i.e. fame, influence, glory, etc), so that the plugin can be added to a wider range of games.
+* 'renown' can be easily changed into another expression (i.e. fame, influence, glory, etc), so that the plugin may be applicable to a wider range of games.

 ## Screenshots
 ### Game client and webportal views of the 'renown/view' command